Progress provides the leading products to develop, deploy and manage high-impact business applications.

-What do you do and what are your responsibilities?
+What do you do, and what are your responsibilities?
+What does your team structure look like?

 I’m a digital experience thought leader that helps develop strategy and pushes new ideas and concepts for the company.